mharen/mharen.github.io/_posts/2009/2009-08-23-two-cents-on-healthcare-part-ii.md

 **Today’s financial impact:** We all hope he *can *pay but with the cost of an extended hospital visit (easily in the six figures), let’s not count on it.
 So Joe declares bankruptcy and society absorbs the cost of Joe’s treatment through higher health care costs.
 Everyone loses.

 Consider the same scenario but now with Joe being a mostly responsible guy.
-Suppose instead of being a deadbeat, he had saved away $100,000 for retirement…but neglected to carry health insurance.
+Suppose instead of being a deadbeat, he had saved away $100,000 for retirement...but neglected to carry health insurance.
 We’re a little better off because he can apply $100k towards his medical bills, but Joe’s seriously screwed.
 He’s probably still looking at bankruptcy and his life savings has just vanished.
 Sure it’s his fault for letting his insurance lapse but it still seems unfair, especially when compared to the deadbeat version.

 **Proposed financial impact: **we cover Joe and everyone else with universal health care (not necessarily free, but mandated, just like car insurance in Ohio and elsewhere).
 He gets sick and the system pays, just like before.
 Only now, we’re accounting for it properly and Joe’s finances are not left in ruins.
 The cost to you and me is the same either way.
 </blockquote>